nipy/mindboggle/LABELS.rst

 ==============================================================================
-What labels does Mindboggle use?
+What are the labels Mindboggle uses?
 ==============================================================================
 Mindboggle uses labels from complementary labeling protocols: